The 10 Poorest Cities In Alabama For 2026

-The poorest places in Alabama are Atmore and Prichard for 2025 based on Saturday Night Science.
+The poorest places in Alabama are Selma and Monroeville for 2026 based on Saturday Night Science.

 Like all states, Alabama has certain places that are going on hard times.
 These Alabama places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.